Content on this page was generated by AI and has not been manually reviewed.

 Does Surfshark’s browser extension block ads and trackers?

 Yes, through CleanWeb, which is built into the extension to block ads and tracking scripts during browsing.
-Best vpn edge reddit: comprehensive guide to choosing the best VPN for edge computing, privacy, streaming, and performance
+Setup vpn on edgerouter x 2026

 Can I use the extension on multiple browsers at the same time?